-In particular, the NH Energy Code was revised on April 1, 2010 and many more projects now require approval under that code.
-Please check with the building Inspector when replacing doors, windows, or re-roofing.
+The NH Energy Code was revised on April 1, 2010 and many more projects now require approval under that code.
+Please check with the Code Enforcement Officer before replacing doors, windows, or re-roofing.

-If you have questions about whether or not a project requires a building or demolition permit, please call the building inspector before the project is started as an "after the fact" permit will cost more.
+If you have questions about whether or not a project requires a building or demolition permit, please contact the Code Enforcement Officer BEFORE the project is started.
+An "after the fact" permit will incur a $150 penalty fee.

-Should the Building Inspector or the Planning Board deny an application or if there is a request for a special exemption to the Zoning Regulations, an appeal may be made to the Zoning Board of Adjustment.
+Should the Code Enforcement Officer or the Planning Board deny an application, or if there is a request for a special exemption to the Zoning Regulations, an appeal may be made to the Zoning Board of Adjustment.
 Please contact the Town Office for more information.

 Anyone who wishes to burn clean, ordinary combustibles such as leaves, brush or untreated lumber, or to have a camp or cooking fire MUST have written permission from the landowner and a Fire Permit from the Forest Fire Warden or the town Fire Department.
 Please call Robert Langlands, the Forest Fire Warden, at 603-466-2022 to obtain a permit.